ioccc-src/winner/bugs.md

-However some still might have problems of some kind or another and some might not yet be located as an additional defect of clang was noticed where `main()` is not allowed four args or one arg.
+However some still might have problems of some kind or another and some might not yet be located as an additional defect of clang was noticed where `main()` is not allowed four args or one arg (see below).

 This is what the status means, however.